ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 draft: true
 ---

-In this post I'll give a step-by-step explanation on how I build and publish my Hugo blog site to GitHub Pages using Azure Pipelines.
+_In this post I'll give a step-by-step explanation on how I build and publish my Hugo blog site to GitHub Pages using Azure Pipelines._

 I'm using [Hugo](https://gohugo.io) to create my blog site.
-It lets me create my posts in markdown and with a simple command generate a static website.
+It lets me create my posts in markdown and, with a simple command, generate a static website.
 This website is hosted on my personal [GitHub Pages](https://pages.github.com/) site.
 GitHub Pages allows me to turn content in a git repository into a website and host it online.

 My goal was to publish changes to my blog whenever I push a change to the master branch of my blog repository.
 Before I go into the details of how I did this, let’s first have a look at what I started with.

 I used the instructions on [Hosting Hugo site on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/) to create 2 git repositories.
 1. A `blog` repository containing my markdown files, Hugo templates, theme, etc.
-2. A `<username>.github.io` repository that is the source of my GitHub Pages site.
+2. A `<username>.github.io` repository as the source of my GitHub Pages site.

 The `ronaldbosma.github.io` repository was included as a submodule in the `blog` repository.
 This allowed me to run the Hugo command and generate the static website in the `ronaldbosma.github.io` repository.
-The image below shows a graphical representation of this.
+Here's a graphical representation.

 ![Initial repository setup](../../static/images/build-and-release-hugo-site-using-azure-pipelines/initial-repo-setup.png)
 <!-- ![Initial repository setup](../../../../../images/build-and-release-hugo-site-using-azure-pipelines/initial-repo-setup.png) -->